CartoDB/mobile-sdk/doc/geocoding.md

 ### Offline Geocoding

 - The list of country packages for geocoding is the same as other offline maps.
-See [Offline Map Packages](/docs/carto-engine/mobile-sdk/offline-maps/#offline-map-packages) for the full list of offline packages
+See [Offline Map Packages](/docs/carto-engine/mobile-sdk/offline-maps/#offline-map-packages) for the full list of offline packages.

 - The download size of an offline geocoding package is somewhat smaller (10-40%) than the size of the corresponding offline map package.

 Offline geocoding requires a more complicated preparation of your offline map packages, listener events, package initialization, and geocoding calculation parameters.

 First, you need to initialize a package manager and a listener to download packages.
-Check our [PackageManager](/docs/carto-engine/mobile-sdk/package-manager/) chapter to find more about offline packages
+View the [PackageManager](/docs/carto-engine/mobile-sdk/package-manager/) documentation to find more about offline packages.

 If all packages are downloaded and routing service is ready, you can start geocoding:

-- Create the `PackageManagerReverseGeocodingService` or `PackageManagerGeocodingService`, the constructor takes your package manager as an argument.
+- Create the `PackageManagerReverseGeocodingService` or `PackageManagerGeocodingService`.
+The constructor takes your package manager as an argument.

 -  Define the *RoutingRequest* with at least two points.
 Start routing with the service and read response as *RoutingResult*.

-- Calculate the route with the `calculateRoute` request
+- Calculate the route with the `calculateRoute` request.

 **Note:** This step is identical to the [online geocoding calculation code](/docs/carto-engine/mobile-sdk/mobile-geocoding/#online-geocoding) or [online reverse geocoding calculation code](/docs/carto-engine/mobile-sdk/mobile-geocoding/#online-reverse-geocoding).